sergeev-vn/sergeev-vn/README.md

 ### Hi there, I'm Vova 👋

 ## I'm a Beginner Developer!
-- 🌱 I’m currently learning everything 🤣
+- 🔭 I’m currently learning front-end
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Find a job in front-end development
 - ⚡ Fun fact: I love running

 ### Connect with me: